jannatulhashi/Exploring-Pewlett-Hackard-s-Workforce-of-the-1980s-and-1990s-/README.md

 # Exploring Pewlett Hackard's Workforce of the 1980s and 1990s

-A Data Modeling, Data Engineering, and Data Analysis
+Data Modeling, Data Engineering, and Data Analysis

 ## Background
 As a new data engineer at Pewlett Hackard (a fictional company), my first major task is doing a research project about people the company employed during the 1980s and 1990s.
 All that remains of the employee database from that period are six CSV files.